Last Updated on January 23, 2023 by Stone

 When I finally was able to have an MRI and X-rays taken, the doctor didn’t see anything concerning.
 He was worried about inflammation around my vertebrae.
 He prescribed me prednisone 40 mg for five days.
 I felt great, but that was just a bandaid.

 After the prednisone effect wore off, the aching returned.
 Luckily I had been using Neuro MD the whole time, and the aching that returned was less intense.
 I am about halfway through the 12-week program now, and I plan to keep going with the maintenance after that.
 I will also be smarter with my back going forward.
 A bad back is debilitating in so many ways.
 Even putting on socks can be a challenge.

 NeuroMD can be ordered online directly from the company.
 It costs about $199, and on the emailed receipt, you will find all the relevant codes that will get you a reimbursement if you are lucky enough to have a Flex or Health Spending Account (FSA or HSA).
 If not, and you don’t want to shell out $200 all at once, you can use Affirm (available to most US States) and make equal payments over 3 months at 0% interest.

-Click this link to sign up for our newsletter check your email and get $20 off your order as a way to say:
+Click this link to sign up for our newsletter check your email and get $29.99 off your order (or $45.55 if you get device + the unlimited pain coaching plan) as a way to say:

 “Thank you for subscribing!”